waste-of-kindergarten/xpython37-v0.1/python/Doc/library/io.rst

 Buffered I/O streams provide a higher-level interface to an I/O device than raw I/O does.

-.. class:: BytesIO([initial_bytes])
+.. class:: BytesIO(initial_bytes=b'')

-   A stream implementation using an in-memory bytes buffer.
+   A binary stream using an in-memory bytes buffer.
 It inherits :class:`BufferedIOBase`.
 The buffer is discarded when the :meth:`~IOBase.close` method is called.